Our Lady of Grace Church: An Architectural Treasure

 Sir William Henry Barlow (c.1865-1902)

 A distinguished Victorian engineer, Barlow leased Highcombe House.
 He designed the roof of St Pancras Station, which was the largest single-span structure in the world at the time of its construction.
-He also engineered the second Tay Bridge after the collapse of the first, investigated the original Tay Bridge disaster, and contributed to the design of the Forth Rail Bridge and Brunel's Clifton Suspension Bridge.
 On 12th November 1902, aged 89, Barlow collapsed and died in the entrance hall of Highcombe House.
 Today, an English Heritage blue plaque commemorates his residence here.
-The ground floor office he used is now proposed to become a museum space celebrating the building's distinguished occupants.

 Our Lady of Grace Church and Highcombe House from the air